Key Funding Incentives

 The Patent Box is a tax incentive aimed at encouraging the economic valorisation of intellectual property (IP) generated through R&D.

-Mechanism: Companies can deduct an extra 110% of their qualifying R&D expenses from their tax base related to patented technologies, copyrighted software, industrial designs, and models.
-This effectively results in a total 210% deduction for eligible R&D expenses connected to IP.
+Mechanism: The Patent Box regime was significantly revised in 2022.
+It shifted from an income-based exemption to a cost-based super deduction (or “super bonus”).
+Companies can deduct an extra 110% of their qualifying R&D expenses related to the creation and development of patented technologies, copyrighted software, industrial designs, and models, resulting in a total 210% deduction for eligible R&D expenses connected to IP.

 Impact: The Patent Box promotes the creation and commercialisation of intellectual property, encouraging companies to protect their innovations and derive economic value from them.